Steven Kwan Player Props: Guardians vs. Nationals

 Steven Kwan At The Plate

-- Kwan is batting .283 with two doubles, a triple and 11 walks.
+- Kwan is hitting .263 with two doubles, a triple and 12 walks.

-- Among qualifying hitters in MLB play, his batting average ranks 72nd, his on-base percentage ranks 50th, and he is 137th in the league in slugging.

 - In four games this season, Kwan has picked up an RBI, with more than one RBI once.

-- He has scored at least one run five times this season (38.5%), including one multi-run game.
+- He has scored at least one run five times this year (35.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.